What is Liquidity?

 - Accounts payable (money owed to vender and suppliers)

-- Accrued expenses and other (money the company expects to owe to vendors and suppliers in the future)
+- Accrued expenses and other (money the company expects to owe to vendors and suppliers in the near future)

 - Unearned revenue (also called deferred revenue)